Monitoring Microsoft Active Directory

 If you've already got ExtraHop in your environment, and want to try monitoring Active Directory, you can download the solution bundle here.

-Don't have ExtraHop?
-Get a 30-day Free Trial and you can start monitoring Active Directory and over 50 enterprise protocols today!
+Give ExtraHop a try today to see how you can start monitoring Active Directory and over 50 enterprise protocols!